robuf/sleepdungeon/README.md

 The level design is documented in [this file](sleepdungeon/res/lvl/01/rooms).
 There also exists an early sketch of the level design:
 ![an early hand drawn sketch of the levels](doc/map-sketch_normal.jpeg)

+## Why is this game called SleepDungeon

+The name of the game is derived from the name of our team, **"Team sleep"** and the genre of the game.

 ## Credits